GrossSBM/sbm/cran-comments.md

 ## R CMD check results (CRAN setup)

-Some note due to presence of large components
+For a couple of platforms, a note due to the presence of large components (armadillo library)